 We see that four files are generated, one for each constraint.
-These are VTK "PolyData" files, which consist of a set of "Vertices" (points), one for each node in the boundary condition set. n88modelgenerator has separated the "fixed" constraints, which are degrees of freedom that are fixed at zero, and the "displacement" constraints, which are degrees of freedom that are fixed at zero, and the "displacement" constraints, which are degrees of freedom that are fixed at some non-zero value.
+These are VTK "PolyData" files, which consist of a set of "Vertices" (points), one for each node in the boundary condition set. n88modelgenerator has separated the "fixed" constraints, which are degrees of freedom that are fixed at zero, and the "displacement" constraints, which are degrees of freedom that are fixed at some non-zero value.
 This distinction is sometimes useful, although the solver does not require it.
 In this case the nodes belonging to the constraint or boundary condition have x and y fixed at zero, and z at non-zero values.
 Thus the "fixed" and "displacement" sets will consist of the same set of nodes, but with different senses and values.
-We are going to open the file radius82\bending\constraint\bottom\displacement.vtp displacement and render it together with the contoured input image.
-This is shown in figure Figure 7.13.
+We are going to open the file radius82\bending\- constraint\bottom\displacement.vtp displacement and render it together with the contoured input image.
+This is shown in Figure 27.
 Each individual node belonging to the boundary condition is shown as a blue dot.